USS Sandoval (APA-194): Final decommissioning and fate

 On 3 March 1970, Sandoval was decommissioned and turned over to the Inactive Ship Maintenance Facility, Norfolk.
 On 20 August 1970, she was transferred to the custody of the Maritime Administration and laid up with the James River, Virginia, Group, National Defense Reserve Fleet, where she remained into July 1974.
-On 1 December 1976, she was struck from the Navy list, and was disposed of by the MARAD on 1 August 1983.
+On 1 December 1976, she was struck from the Navy list again and was disposed of by the MARAD on 1 August 1983.
 She was sold Isaac Varela Davalillo, for scrapping in Spain.